arasgungore/CMPE160-projects/ShipsAndPorts/README.md

 consumption is calculated in the following sections.
 In short, if a ship has enough fuel it will sail to the destination port.

-7. When fuel is added to a ship, the ID of the ship and amount of fuel is given.
+7. When fuel is added to a ship, the ID of the ship and the amount of fuel is given.
 The fuel amount is a _nonzero positive double_.